Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Jelsa is a delightful small town with a relaxed vibe.
 It is located along a deep inlet with a large marina and expands over steep hills on either side.

-Jelsa is a fabulous town to explore with its beautiful streets, cute shops and fabulous restaurants.
-Here we have found the best ice cream shop and even more churches in a tiny area than usual, even for Croatian standards!
+Jelsa is a fabulous town to explore with its beautiful streets, cute shops, and fantastic restaurants.
+Here I have found the best ice cream shop right at the edge of the square and more churches in a tiny area than usual, even for Croatian standards!

 Day 1 – Hvar Town